csaba97/Scikit-Learn-Project/README.md

  After running a Random Forest Regressor we got an accuracy of 70%.
 Cross validation showed a score of 67% which is still a high value.
 Several other algorithms were tried.
 Only one was with success(GradientBoostingRegressor) with an accuracy score of 72%.
-The next step will be to remove outliers because probably they are causing overfitting in our model.